Pitchers and catchers report for Spring Training

 There are many changes this season because of COVID-19.
 Those workouts will be closed to the public this season, which traditionally served as an opportunity for fans to get up close to the players.
 Fans will be allowed to attend games.

+In total, the Astros and Nationals will host 24 games at the Ballpark against the St. Louis Cardinals and Miami Marlins, who hold spring training in Jupiter, and the New York Mets, who are based in Port St. Lucie.

-Slatus says this season feels like a new beginning for America's favorite passtime.
-"The grass is green, the hotdogs are fresh and tickets are going to be on sale this Saturday.
-And think about where you were last March," he says.
+Slatus said this season feels like a new beginning for America's favorite pastime.

+"The grass is green, the hot dogs are fresh and tickets are going to be on sale this Saturday, and think about where you were last March," he said.

+There are many safety enhancements at the stadium as well, including touchless sinks and toliets, no cash accepted and more.

 For start dates for all Major League Baseball teams, click here.